 Have you ever wanted to take defibrillator paddles to your hair and yell, "Clear!"?
 Sometimes our strands enter a dire code blue, and the resuscitation process is a bit more taxing than we expected.
 Enter hot oil treatments.
 Yep, we're talking about those little plastic tubes of amber liquid—probably branded Vo5—that you've seen stashed in your grandma's or mother's medicine cabinet.
 But don't be so quick to dismiss it as an outdated treatment—there's a reason it's been around for several decades, and that's because it works.

-Before shampooing and after warming up the oil to a comfortable temperature, you can deposit the oil onto your scalp to stimulate blood flow and encourage hair growth while also coating the strands to strengthen them and help them shine.
-So whether your hair is kinky-curly or straight and thin, the new age of hot oil treatments is here to answer your 911 call.
+Before shampooing and after warming up the oil to a comfortable temperature, you can deposit the oil onto your scalp to stimulate blood flow and encourage hair growth while also coating the strands to strengthen them and boost shine.
+So whether your hair is kinky-curly or straight and thin, a hot oil treatment is the answer to your 911 call.

 No pre-heating is required for this treatment—in fact, you're supposed to use it after shampooing (although, it also works as a pre-shampoo treatment).
 Massage it into your scalp and hair, and it'll self-heat for extra nourishment.

-While this thick, paste-like treatment doesn't resemble the consistency of a traditional hair oil, it has both cleansing and nourishing properties (fuller's earth and rich oils like coconut oil and lanolin, respectively).
+While this thick, paste-like mask doesn't resemble the consistency of a traditional hair oil, it has both cleansing and nourishing properties (thanks to fuller's earth and rich oils like coconut oil and lanolin, respectively).
 Your scalp will thank you.

 This serum can be used as either a leave-in treatment before styling (no rinsing necessary) or as a hot oil treatment worn on the scalp and hair for five to 15 minutes prior to shampooing.
-Either way, your hair will be treated to a deeply hydrating, restorative dosage.
+Either way, your hair will enjoy a sublimely hydrating, restorative treat.

-Fortified with bitoin (a nutrient used to help hair grow) and organic cold-pressed coconut oil, this rich hydrating cream can be heated in the microwave and then applied to the scalp and hair for 20 minutes.
-You'll want to rinse and repeat, though, as the solution is so hydrating, it could leave a bit of a film behind.
+Fortified with biotin (a nutrient used to help hair grow) and organic cold-pressed coconut oil, this deeply hydrating cream can be heated in the microwave and then applied to the scalp and hair for 20 minutes.
+You'll want to rinse and repeat, though, as the solution is so rich, it could leave a bit of a film behind.